pingfu/pingfu.github.io/_posts/2014-08-18-server-room-build-part-3.md

 - [Part 5 — Live, Patched, and Handed Over](/server-room-build-part-5)
 {:.series-nav}

-Three weeks on from part 2.
+Three weeks on from part 2 (18 August 2014).
 The cabinets are in position, the cabling contractor is on site, and the BT engineers have been back to light the circuit.
 This is the post where the room starts to look like a comms room.

 <figure>
   <img src="/uploads/fitout/2014-08-18/1.jpg" alt="Rack with a black vertical cable manager flanked by tall stacks of patch panels, the leftmost rack is empty">